-- Sixty (60) credit hours are required for graduation with a cumulative grade point average of 3.00. - Field Education I and II require 2 days per week in the field and 4 seminars per semester. - Field Education III & IV require 21⁄2 days per week in the field and 4 seminars per semester. - Field of Practice (FOP) courses are ONLY taken as electives during the students' advanced year (after the completion of 30 credit hours &/or after completion of the full first year as FOP).
-They are taken concurrently with Methods and Field III and IV courses.
+- Sixty (60) credit hours are required for graduation with a cumulative grade point average of 3.00. - Agency-Based Education I and II require 2 days per week in the field and 4 seminars per semester. - Agency-Based Education III & IV require 21⁄2 days per week in the field and 3 seminars per semester. - Field of Practice (FOP) courses are ONLY taken as electives during the students' advanced year (after the completion of 30 credit hours).